All you need to know about the Philippines for digital nomads

 On the other hand, if you decide to stay a little while in Moalboal (which I also highly recommend) you’ll find that Globe’s coverage is great while Smart is barely comparable.

 Please note that there is a bias here as this data depends on users.
 If most people in a specific location are using the same provider, it will provide you with information only about this provider.
-Usually, when most peoples are using the same provider, there is a good reason for it though.
+Usually, when most people are using the same provider, there is a good reason for it though.

 Digital Nomad Visas for the Philippines